Ada-Developers-Academy/core-unit-3/lifting-state-up/single-source-of-truth.md

 ## Refactoring Opportunity: `key=student.id`

-In a later commit, Sofia could update the `map` call so that the `key` pulls the ID from the student data, not from the list index.
+In a later commit, Sofia will update the `map` call so that the `key` pulls the ID from the student data, not from the list index.

 <!-- prettier-ignore-start -->
 ```js